Michael Parekōwhai: Early life

-Parekowhai was born in Porirua.
+Parekōwhai was born in Porirua.
 Both his parents were schoolteachers.
 He spent his childhood in Auckland's North Shore suburbs, where he also attended school.
-After leaving high school, Parekowhai worked as a florist's assistant before commencing a bachelor's degree in fine arts at University of Auckland's Elam School of Fine Arts (1987–1990).
-He trained as a high-school art teacher before returning to Elam to complete a maser's degree in fine arts (1998–2000).
+After leaving high school, Parekōwhai worked as a florist's assistant before commencing a bachelor's degree in fine arts at University of Auckland's Elam School of Fine Arts (1987–1990).
+He trained as a high-school art teacher before returning to Elam to complete a Master's degree in fine arts (1998–2000).

 Themes and style

-Parekowhai makes a variety of work across a range of media that intersects sculpture and photography.
+Parekōwhai makes a variety of work across a range of media that intersects sculpture and photography.
 Sally Blundell, writing in the New Zealand Listener, says: